MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 |FullPath |Full path of the item in the source. |
 |SourcePathLength |Path length of the item in the source. |

-### ScanErrors.csv
+### ProjectError.csv

-The ScanErrors.csv report details all item level scan errors that have occurred.
+The ProjectError.csv report details all item level scan errors that have occurred.

 |Column|Description
 |:-----|:-----|